What Does Breast Milk Taste Like And Factors That Affect It

 If you accidentally give your baby stale stored breast milk, they may vomit it.
 However, you must consult your doctor if you see more severe reactions such as fever or diarrhea.

-What does breast milk taste like is a common question that might occur to many?
+What does breast milk taste like is a common question that might occur to many.
 However, it should be noted that the interpretation of the taste varies from one person to another.
 Several factors can affect the taste of breastmilk and alter its composition, such as food, health, hormones, or any form of sickness.
-Therefore, it is advised that nursing mothers should have nutritious food and take proper care of themselves to ensure that their baby is getting the right amount of nutrients.
+Therefore, it is advised that nursing mothers stick to the expert-approved list of foods for breastfeeding mothers and take proper care of themselves to ensure that their baby is getting the right amount of nutrients.

 Infographic: Misconceptions About Breast Milk Taste